filsan-musa/Course-SQL_Fundamentals_for_Data_Analysis/WEEK_16/notes_16.md

 and (column_2 in 'CANADA'
 or column_3 like '%M%)
 ```
+<p>When writing code it’s best to think of the UX, can people easily understand the logic of your code.
+Remember that following best practices when writing code is also very helpful for debugging errors.</p>

 <p><b> VARIABLE NAMING CONVENTIONS</b></p>
 <p>When considering naming conventions in SQL, it's important to adopt practices that promote readability, consistency, and maintainability of your code.
 While you have some flexibility in how you name your variables, there are certain rules to follow.
 Some practices should be avoided entirely to avoid potential issues.</p>